NorthForge3D/Northforge3D-Trident/DESIGN-NOTES.md

     - Versioning Thoughts:
         - V0 *is* the printer unless the gantry design fails or a structural issue appears.
         - No need for V1/V2 CAD copies—Git + subsystem separation already gives us rollback safety.
-        - The Deuce will be a completely new CAD project (frame, sizing, architecture) informed by this build.
         - Keeping the Trident POC clean avoids carrying unnecessary complexity into the next printer.

     - Why This Matters: